B13rg/B13rg.github.io/_drafts/Infra-as-Code.md

 ### Layer 4: Storage

+Applications often need to persist data beyond the lifetime of the program.
+Each one has it's own special way and practices.

+Replication but not duplication.

+Keep backups as snapshot layers instead of distinct copies.

+Deduplication Zfs or Btrfs.

 Data locality is a key concern for performance and security.
 Data locality is the practice of keeping data close to where it's needed, reducing latency and improving efficiency.
 Storage resources are located:

 1. Node/cluster local - Share compute with application
-2. Cluster cluster - Clusters managed by you
+2. Cluster cluster - Clusters managed by you, backed by raw provider
-3. Managed service - SaaS
+3. Managed service - DB-as-a-Service

 Keeping data close to where it's needed also helps reduce costs, as you aren't burning egress fees shipping data around needlessly.